DavidRambo/gift_text_parser/README.md

 ### Formatting the Submitted String

-Each gift idea is separated by a blank line, i.e. "\n\n".
+Each gift idea is separated by one or more blank lines, i.e. "\n\n".
-There are three fields to a gift idea:
+A gift idea comprises three fields:

 - what: required, it names the gift idea
 - link: optional, a URL to the item or that explains it
-- details: optional, additional information that may be relevant to the gift idea Thus, an example submission string could be:
+- details: optional, additional information that may be relevant to the gift idea

+Thus, an example submission string could be:

 ```
+"""
 t-shirt
 size medium

 Structure and Interpretation of Computer Programs
 https://bookshop.org/p/books/structure-and-interpretation-of-computer-programs-gerald-jay-sussman/11620466?ean=9780262510875
 2nd ed.
+"""
 ```

 The result would be: